LexiPugh/practice-problems/README.md

     - Question Difficulty: Easy
     - Concepts Covered: Used the WHERE keyword, AND keyword, and inequalities to filter on multiple conditions that would put a patient at risk of a heart attack.
 Used the ORDER BY keyword to order by cholesterol descending since that's the most important indicator
 14. Day 14 - December 14th 2023: [Wealthy Customers from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day14.md)
-    - Languages Used: SQL and Python
+    - Languages Used: SQL
     - Question Difficulty: Medium
-    - Concepts Covered: Using COUNT DISTINCT to count the unique number of customers in SQL, using the Pandas .nunique() method to achieve the same output with Python
+    - Concepts Covered: Used COUNT DISTINCT to count the unique number of customers and used the WHERE keyword to filter to customers that spent at least 500 dollars in a single order
 15. Day 15 - December 15th 2023: [Ice Cream Popularity from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day15.md)
     - Languages Used: SQL and Python
     - Question Difficulty: Easy